 So this trend is showing itself in Asia through more creative vegetable dishes.
 Vegetarian grocer-café The Real Food Grocer, which has three branches in Singapore and one each in Malaysia’s Penang and Kuala Lumpur, has inventive vegetarian options such as chickpea and sweet potato cakes, and burger patties made from beet, carrot, millet, onions and zucchini.

 According to the President of the Singapore Chef Association, Chef Eric Neo, this creative approach to preparing vegetables has made them more appealing to diners.
 “Healthier dining has always been around,” he says.

 “But chefs being creative have made vegetarian dishes more colourful and tastier.
 I think the trend will grow to include a larger audience.”

 And diners love vegetables even more if they are organic.
 According to F&B product experts Innova Database, sales of organic products climbed from 5.9% to 9.3% from 2013 to 2015, while vegetarian products climbed from 7.8% to 10.5% in the same period.
-Couple that with the rising cost of meat (beef prices are set to rise between 12% and 15% in 2016) and the World Health Organisation’s link between processed food and cancer, the time is right for vegetables to take centre stage – or at least centre plate.
+Couple that with the rising cost of meat (beef prices are set to rise between 12% and 15% in 2016), the time is right for vegetables to take centre stage – or at least centre plate.